 Traffic signals are integral to the smooth functioning of the transportation system.
 The Traffic Signals Program provides funding for upgrading, renovating and/or replacing traffic signals and signal infrastructure.
 Some of San Francisco's traffic signals and supporting infrastructure is over half a century old.
-Modernizing these systems to better manage traffic flow will result in huge savings of both time and money for people across every mode of transportation.
+Modernizing these systems to better manage traffic flow will result in time and money savings for people across every mode of transportation.